OllyK/nene_website/index.md

 ### The short version

-* Research Software Engineer / Data Analysis Scientist.
+* Research Software Engineer / Data Analysis Scientist / Application Scientist.
+* Currently working as an Application Scientist at Dotmatics.
-* Currently working on machine vision problems at [Diamond Light Source][dls-link], the UK's national synchrotron science facility.
+* Experience on machine vision problems at [Diamond Light Source][dls-link], the UK's national synchrotron science facility.
 * Formerly a chemical biologist developing early-stage drugs for histone lysine [demethylase][demeth] enzymes - important epigenetic regulators of gene expression.
 * Contributor to the open-source [SuRVoS][surv1] and [SuRVoS2][surv2] applications that allow faster annotation and segmentation of 3D image data with the help of supervoxels, scribbles and machine learning.
 * Amateur photographer and keen, albeit ageing, runner.